Written by Chiara

 Drying temperature

-Heat pump dryer: low (laundry stays nice longer)
+Heat pump dryer: low (laundry stays in good condition longer)

 With a heat pump dryer, your laundry will look good for a long time thanks to the low drying temperature.
 This is because a heat pump dryer works with a heat pump and a coolant.
 The coolant of the heat pump dryer ensures that the dryer dries at a lower temperature.
 Unlike a condenser dryer that works with a heat element, your laundry doesn't come into contact with high temperatures in a heat pump dryer.
-Your laundry will stay beautiful longer and shrink or wear less quickly.
+Your laundry stays in good condition longer and shrinks or wears out less quickly.

 Condenser dryer: high (laundry wears faster)